IMSDcrueoft/LoxFlux/README.md

 - **Block comment support**: Using `/* */`.

+### GC

+- **Detached static objects and dynamic objects**: Static objects such as strings/functions, they don't usually bloat very much, so I think it's a viable option not to recycle them.

 ### REPL

 - **Support for line break input**: Use `\` for multi-line input in REPL.